alpiez/notion-astro-blog/README.md

 Blocks that are not essential for crafting a blog will not be added.

-Opened to any requests for these blocks to be added.
+Open to any requests for these blocks to be added.

 - bookmark
 - breadcrumb